This house in a small Ontario town just sold for more than $1 million over the asking price

 See, for example, one home in Renfrew, Ontario, at 4420 River Road that just sold for $1.1 million over than the listing price.

-The sprawling lakefront home situated one hour east of Ottawa is similar to others that are fast increasing in value across Ontario cottage country this year, but also comes equipped with some bougie perks amid its rather simple farmhouse style, including an indoor spa pool and a full inground swimming pool outside.
+The sprawling waterfront home situated one hour away from Ottawa is similar to others that are fast increasing in value across Ontario cottage country this year, but also comes equipped with some bougie perks amid its rather simple farmhouse style, including an indoor spa pool and a full inground swimming pool outside.

 With five bedrooms and four bathrooms plus a bunkie, garage and barn on 20 acres with 1,500 square feet of waterfront, the $1,495,000 price tag may have been a bit of an undervaluation, even for a nearly 200-year-old house in the middle of nowhere.